Multiple Monopolies | A Marketing Company | Google Never Forgets

 Google has become so powerful that it now threatens the digital economy.

-Mathias Döpfners published an open letter to Eric Schmidt regarding his company's total dependence on Google:
+Mathias Döpfners published an open letter to Eric Schmidt regarding his company's total dependence on Google in 2014:

 At the moment Google has a 91.2 percent search-engine market share in Germany.